VRL example reference

 "tag#production": "stopping_fetchers"

-format.Parse via Nginx log format (combined)
+ingress_upstreaminfo, or error format.Parse via Nginx log format (combined)

 parse_nginx_log!(